Center Air Pilot Academy is ready for APS training after successful certification of their ProSim based FNPT II MCC device

 CAPA and ProSim

-CAPA has chosen ProSim-AR to be their partner as they present a realistic airline cockpit environment, as well as the characteristics of heavy jet flight models.
+CAPA has chosen ProSim Training Solutions to be their partner as they present a realistic airline cockpit environment, as well as the characteristics of heavy jet flight models.
 This way CAPA incorporates the best industry practices in their APS MCC by the use of high fidelity Flight Simulator Training Devices (FSTD).
-Another reason to choose ProSim-AR is because it is now mandatory for Instrument Rating (IR) to have an approved Required Navigation Performance (RNP) as a part of FSTD capabilities.
-This is incorporated by ProSim-AR.
+Another reason to choose ProSim Training Solutions is because it is now mandatory for Instrument Rating (IR) to have an approved Required Navigation Performance (RNP) as a part of FSTD capabilities.
+This is incorporated by ProSim Training Solutions.
 In addition, a wide range of scenarios such as; predicted wind shear, bird strike and many failure options are also offered.
 This makes CAPA APS MCC a major pilot preparation element for an upcoming type rating for their future airline pilot career.

 Future of CAPA